oro-os/kernel/dbgutil/README.md

 ## False Positives
 In high degrees of symmetric multiprocessing (SMP) or other complex scenarios, GDB struggles to respond to breakpoints faster than other cores can be paused.
-Since the GDB tracker services (e.g. the PFA tracker) use breakpoints to receive in-kernel events as they happen, more SMP arity can lead to race conditions that, while innocuous to the actual kernel's execution, can cause dbgutil to report false positives (e.g. double-alloc PFA events).
+Since the GDB tracker services (e.g. the PFA or lock tracker) use breakpoints to receive in-kernel events as they happen, more SMP arity can lead to race conditions that, while innocuous to the actual kernel's execution, can cause dbgutil to report false positives (e.g. double-alloc PFA events, release-without-acquire lock events, etc).

 If you suspect a false positive, try reducing the number of cores in your QEMU invocation, or try running the kernel with a single core.
 This will reduce the likelihood that a breakpoint race condition occurs, assuming the symptom you're trying to debug is still replicable with fewer cores.

-Further, if you're not using a tracker, you can probably disable it, as they are disabled by default as they cause overhead in the kernel's execution.
+The lock and PFA trackers are disabled by default and can cause overhead in the kernel's execution when enabled.
 You can enable some or all of them with the following commands in GDB:

 ```
 set oro-pfa on
+set oro-lock on
 ```

 ## Problems